Homeless numbers in Merced County have gone down, advocates say

-Fewer people are living on the street in Merced County, according to numbers released Friday from homeless advocates.
+Fewer people are living on the streets of Merced County, according to numbers released Friday by homeless advocates.

-The number of homeless people in Merced County living in a shelter or on the street was 454, down 12.5 percent, members of the Merced County Continuum of Care said Friday.
+The number of homeless people in Merced County living in a shelter or on the street was 454, down 12.5 percent compared with the previous year, members of the Merced County Continuum of Care said Friday.
 A tally from the group conducted in January found more than a third, or 156, were living in shelters or transitional housing programs.

-The Continuum and leaders from around the county gathered in the Merced Theatre for the second-ever Homeless Summit.
+The Continuum and leaders from around the county gathered in the Merced Theatre for the second Homeless Summit.

 Merced City Manager Steve Carrigan, who is the chairman of the Continuum, said volunteers conducted face-to-face interviews with people during the count.
 The new method also shortened the length of time the count was made.